Chief Thomas A. Ogden Jr.

 Sgt.
 Nello Bruno

-Rhonda is responsible for managing the financial, business, and administrative functions of the police department.
+Rhonda is the PLEAC Accreditation Manager and is also responsible for CLERY reporting and for managing the financial, business, and HR functions of the police department.